 Red Oak lumber can come from a variety of species, principally including northern red, scarlet, pin, Nuttall, black, southern red, cherrybark, water, laurel, and willow.
 The species is widely distributed across the United States, but is concentrated and harvested from the Eastern States.
 The principal species that we sell is quercus rubrum which has a

 Hemlock is locally widely used for raised garden beds, fencing, and barn construction and repair.
 There is no guarantee as to how long the wood will last in the ground, but in the right conditions, some people report that it lasts 5 to 7 years.
 There is enough of a price difference between the hemlock and cedar or fir, that it is locally preferred wood for general outdoor and farm use.

+What is Okoume Plywood?
 Okoume Marine Plywood, which is sometimes referred to as Gaboon Marine Plywood, is a BS 1088 Lloyd’s Register rotary-cut plywood.
 It is suitable for marine applications and boat building.
 It is lightweight, flexible and has good strength.
 It is often used to sheath kayaks.
-Marine Plywood, like any plywood, is made up of several thin
+What is Marine Plywood?
+Marine Plywood, like

 This is Baltic birch-veneered plywood.
 It is suitable for interior cabinetry applications.
 Sheet size is 5 feet by 5 feet.
 The appearance is rotary-cut (the veneers are cut from the log in a spiral).
 The core is veneer, which is structurally stronger than an MDF, or particle board, core.